 If possible, I would recommend learning how to hand express just in case you ever need to do it.

-(When I forgot my charger, I tried to learn how to hand express from YouTube, but I was so stressed out and distracted that I couldn’t figure it out.
-Practicing ahead of an potential emergency is a good idea.)
+When I forgot my charger, I tried to learn how to hand express from YouTube, but I was so stressed out and distracted that I really struggled.
+Practicing ahead of an potential emergency is a good idea.

 Before you start, wash your hands and get a clean container that you can express into.
 (You might want to use a bowl or something with a wider opening than a bottle while you’re getting the hang of it.)